 - Buongiorno, classe (Good morning class)

-Buongiorno can be used to greet anyone in the morning till about 5pm in fact, so it's pretty versatile.
+Buongiorno can be used to greet anyone in the morning till about 5 pm in fact, so it's pretty versatile in Italian culture.

 #4 Buon Pomeriggio (Good Afternoon)

-Then we have Buon pomeriggio, which is considered a formal greeting; it’s unlikely that friends would greet each other with this phrase.
+So how do you say good afternoon in Italian?
+It would be Buon pomeriggio, which is considered a formal Italian greeting; it’s unlikely that friends would greet each other with this phrase.

 - Buon pomeriggio, signora Sanna.
 (Good afternoon, Mrs. Sanna)